thiagomajesk/thiagomajesk.github.io/content/posts/2022-10-03-storing-unicode-strings-in-the-database.md

   tags: [elixir, postgres, sql]
 ---

 Recently I had to deal with a really pesky problem during the development of a client's product related to how unicode strings work.
-During the development of a new feature, we had the need to summarize some long-form text collected from the database.
+During the development of a new feature, we had the need to summarize some long-form text from the database.
 Because this text was migrated over by a third-party company, we had no knowledge of how it was previously stored and handled during the migration.
+The only thing we knew was that the original text could contain HTML markup from a rich text WISYWIG editor.

 <!-- more -->

-However, we knew that the original text could contain HTML markup from a rich text WISYWIG editor.
-So this was our first (naive) try:
+This was our first (naive) try at extracting the contents:

 ```elixir
 short_description =